Seagate/cortx-s3server/README.md

 ./rebuildall.sh --no-mero-rpm --use-build-cache
 ```

-Build SSL certificates and install (use defaults)
+## Build SSL certificates and install (use defaults)

+# For single certificate with multidomain dns please refer,
+# multidomain_ssl_certificate.md file from <s3 src>/docs folder

+# By default we are using this multidomain certificate for s3 server and authserver

 # For dev vm setup, check whether following line exists
 `s3_ip_address=127.0.0.1` in <s3 src>/scripts/ssl/domain_input.conf